Qafzeh Cave: Findings

 Among the finds on the site are stoves, stone tools belonging to the Mousterian culture, and also human and animal bones, which attest to the fact that the cave had been used both for residence and as a burial site.
 The remains of 15 human skeletons were discovered on site, in a Mousterian archaeological context.
 Seven of them are skeletons of adults and the rest - of children.
 The high proportion of children skeletons is unique among Middle Palaeolithic sites, and it led researchers to look for signs of trauma or disease that might have led to their premature deaths.
 One child, Qafzeh 12, of around 3 years of age, by modern reference standards, had abnormalities indicating hydrocephalus.
 Five of these skeletons were found buried in an orderly fashion in the cave's floor, one being the remains of a 12-13 year old boy found with European fallow deer (Dama dama) horns next to his chest.
 He had been placed in a rectangular grave carved out of the bedrock, with his arms folded alongside his body and his hands placed on either side of his neck.
-The Deer horns were most likely placed as an offering.
 The boy's skull bears signs of a head trauma that had probably been the cause of death.
-The site was dated to circa 92,000 kya using thermoluminescence.
+The site was dated to circa 92,000 ya using thermoluminescence.

-Human remains found in the cave were preserved at the Institut de paléontologie humaine (IPH) de Paris and the largest part of Neville’s lithic series was preserved at the Rockefeller Museum in Jerusalem.
+Human remains found in the cave were preserved at the Institut de paléontologie humaine (IPH) de Paris and the largest part of Neville's lithic series was preserved at the Rockefeller Museum in Jerusalem.

-One such burial is of a 10 year old boy from the earliest of the Middle Paleolithic layers, who was buried in a rectangular grave carved out of the bedrock, with his arms folded alongside his body and his hands placed on either side of his neck.
-Deer horns were laid on his hands, probably constituting one of the offerings put in the grave.
-The boy's skull bears signs of a head trauma that had probably been the cause of death.

 Skeletons, isolated bones and teeth found in the cave belong to at least 28 people.
 Remains of Qafzeh 9 and 10 that were found in a double burial, are nearly complete and belong to a young male and a child.

 An additional important find was the remains of ochre that were found on human bones, and, also, 71 pieces of ochre that were associated with burial practices, which indicates that ceremonial funerary rites that included symbolic acts which held special meaning had already been common around 100,000 years ago.
 Ochre was used for body dyeing and ornamentation.
 It was also used during the burial of a brain damaged child that was found in the cave.
 Red, black and yellow ochre-painted seashells were found around the cave.

+According to C. Loring Brace: "Qafzeh represents the pattern still found in sub-Saharan Africa, particularly West Africa.
+Although the craniofacial configuration in both is 'modern', the dentition of Qafzeh is archaic in size and form.
+Qafzeh is a logical representative of the ancestral form for sub-Saharan Africans but not for Cro-Magnon and subsequent Europeans."